afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/03-sprint3-wireguard-nomade.md

 ##  Sprint Objectives
 - Set up VPN access for enabling a remote user (nomad PC / smartphone) to securely access to internal networks (Paris, Auber, Tokyo, NY).
-- Deploy a modern, lightweight WireGuard VPN for remote users (nomad PC + smartphone).
+- Provide VPN access for remote users such as nomadic PC and a smartphone.
 - Integrate WireGuard into the existing multi‑site OpenVPN architecture.
+- Validate connectivity to all LANs.

 ## Why WireGuard?